reactjs/react.dev/content/docs/addons-test-utils.md

 )
 ```

 Pass a mocked component module to this method to augment it with useful methods that allow it to be used as a dummy React component.
-Instead of rendering as usual, the component will become a simple `<div>` (or other tag if `mockTagName` is provided) containing any provided children.
+Instead of rendering as usual, the component will become a simple `<div />` (or other tag if `mockTagName` is provided) containing any provided children.

 > Note:
 >